bschwede/linkenhancer/README.md

 This module wraps up some [examples mentioned in the German Webtrees Manual](https://wiki.genealogy.net/Webtrees_Handbuch/Entwicklungsumgebung#Beispiel_-_Querverweise_zu_Datens.C3.A4tzen) and improves the application of these features - each component can be activated individually.

 The main purpose of this module is to make [**links to data records**](#enhancedlinks) stored in family trees more convenient.
 This avoids having to store fully qualified links, which impairs the portability of Gedcom data.
-By linking the notes to the GEDCOM data records (persons, families, sources, etc.) from the text, it is easier to replace the history module and thus also save this information in the GEDCOM file.
+By linking the notes to the GEDCOM data records (persons, families, sources, etc.) from the text makes story telling much easier and thus also save this information in the GEDCOM file (maybe this is an alternative for the [stories module](https://wiki.genealogy.net/Webtrees_Handbuch/Anleitung_f%C3%BCr_Besucher#Geschichten)).
 The option of embedding the [**images**](#mdimg) already inserted in the family tree in the notes rounds off this approach.
 The link function is controlled via the [anchor part of the URI](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Web_mechanics/What_is_a_URL), so it's no problem, if this module is not active - the url just point to the current webtrees page.

 Additionally there are some goodies more or less related with links: